stefanwalther/qliksense-extension-tutorial/docs/05-Improving-the-Hello-World-Experience.md

 {{/hint}}

-Congrats, you have now an (little bit) improved version of your "Hello World" example.
+Congrats, you have now created an **improved version** of your "Hello World" example, although there is certainly still room for improvement ;-)